 About the Gallery

-More than 1,000 objects provide a cultural context for Canada's First Peoples and examine the economic and social forces that have influenced Indigenous culture and art.
+More than 1,000 objects provide a cultural context and examine the economic and social forces that have influenced Indigenous culture and art.

 Canada, west to the Pacific Ocean, north to the Arctic, east to the Atlantic, with some artifacts from cultures in Alaska and south of the Canada-United States border.